 Rates include a daily Continental breakfast served in the lobby with pastries from local bakery Tartine and Vittoria coffee.

-While you’re staying at the Prospect, you’ll also be a temporary member of NeueHouse Hollywood, a co-working space and social club just next-door.
+While you’re staying at the Prospect, you’ll also be a temporary member of NeueHouse Hollywood, a co-working space and social club a 15-minute walk away.

 At the hotel